knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/receive-adapter.md

 }
 ```

-The receive adapter's `pkg` implementation consists of two main functions;
+The receive adapter's `pkg` implementation consists of two main functions:

 1. A `NewAdapter(ctx context.Context, aEnv adapter.EnvConfigAccessor, ceClient cloudevents.Client) adapter.Adapter {}` call, which creates the
 new adapter with passed variables via the `EnvConfigAccessor`.
 The created adapter is passed the CloudEvents client (which is where the events are forwarded to).
 This is sometimes referred to as a sink, or `ceClient` in the Knative ecosystem.
 The return value is a reference to the adapter as defined by the adapter's local struct.